 Second, we cannot do everything that needs to be done, which means that Jesus will teach us to live with the things that we can neither control nor fix.
 We will want to resist Jesus and act as if we are omnipotent, but we will harm others and ourselves when we try.
 Others will also resist Jesus.
 Using his name, they will praise or critique us according to their desire that we fix everything for them and that we do it immediately.
 But they will have to learn too that only Jesus can fix everything and that there are some things Jesus leaves unfixed for his glory.

 ...only Jesus can fix everything and that there are some things Jesus leaves unfixed for his glory.

 Third, we are unable to know everyone or everything, which means that Jesus will teach us to live with ignorance, our own and others’.
 In other words, we are not omniscient.
 Jesus will require us to stop pretending that we are.
 Others will resist Jesus and in his name praise us or critique us on the basis of their estimation of what we should know.
 They will have to learn that only Jesus knows everything they need; his invitation to faith and to trust in his knowing is a good one.

 Ask yourself this question: Which are you more tempted to pretend that you are: an everywhere-for-all, a fix-it-all, or a know-it-all?
 What do you feel you will lose if you stop pretending in these ways and entrust yourself to Jesus?

 Jesus invites everywhere-for-alls, fix-it-alls, and know-it-alls to the cross, the empty tomb, and the throne of his grace for their time of need.

-Adapted from Sensing Jesus: Life and Ministry as a Human Being, by Zack Eswine
+This article is adapted from Sensing Jesus: Life and Ministry as a Human Being by Zack Eswine.